cjturesko/SpamScan/README.md

 ## TODO

-:heavy_check_mark:Check sender IP address to see if bad.
+:heavy_check_mark: Check sender IP address to see if bad.